-“Planning for retirement can be especially important for LGBTQ+ people,” says Christian Tran, a Wealth Management Advisor for U.S. Bancorp Investments.
+“Planning for retirement can be especially important for LGBTQ+ individuals,” says Christian Tran, a Wealth Management Advisor for U.S. Bancorp Investments.
 “Even small steps can accelerate your savings and build your confidence when it comes to planning for retirement and making sure your needs are covered.”

 Experts suggest that you budget to spend up to 80% of your pre-retirement income during your retirement years.2 That means if, pre-retirement, you’re earning a salary of $100,000, you’ll need to budget $80,000 per year in savings and income (at a minimum) during retirement.
 This 80% rule is a good starting point to estimate your retirement savings goals.